charleshong3/charleshong3.github.io/blog/autocomp_update.md

     <figcaption style="text-align:center">The Canaan Kendryte K230 dev board.</figcaption>
 </figure>

 The Canaan Kendryte K230 dev board contains an RVV 1.0-compliant XuanTie C908 core, used to accelerate tensor computation.
 We chose this board because it was available to us.
-Thanks to Autocomp’s portability, we were able to start optimizing code for it in just a couple days and can share preliminary results.
+Thanks to Autocomp’s portability (and [Yufeng](https://chiyufeng.me/)'s help getting the compilation flow working), we were able to start optimizing code for it in just a couple days and can share preliminary results.

 Specifically, we optimize two GEMM kernels starting from a simple hand-written RVV-based implementation.